JoshuaSavunth/General-Purpose-Processor/README.md

-# COE328---General-Purpose-Processor
+# COE328 – General-Purpose Processor

 ## Overview

-This project implements a simple general-purpose processor in **VHDL** using **Intel Quartus Prime** and the **DE2 FPGA board**.
-The processor integrates registers, a finite state machine (FSM), a 4-to-16 decoder, and an arithmetic logic unit (ALU) to execute arithmetic and logical operations.
+This project implements a simple general-purpose processor in **VHDL** using **Intel Quartus Prime** and the **DE2 FPGA Board**.
+The processor combines registers, a finite state machine (FSM), a 4-to-16 decoder, and an arithmetic logic unit (ALU) to perform arithmetic and logical operations.

 The project was completed for **COE328 – Digital Systems** and verified through simulation and FPGA implementation.